Azure-Samples/AzureMapsCreator/README.md

 # Upload DWG Zip file

-To upload your zipped `DWG` files to Azure Private Atlas, simply download and run the PowerShell script `DWGZipUploader.py` and parse the following arguments as seen below.
+To upload your zipped `DWG` files to Azure Maps Creator, simply download and run the PowerShell script `DWGZipUploader.py` and parse the following arguments as seen below.

 ```
 python DWGZipUploader.py --subscriptionKey YOUR_SUBSCRIPTION_KEY --zipFile PATH_TO_YOUR_ZIP_FILE